Course Descriptions

 Ed.
 603 - ENGLISH LITERATURE & COMPOSITION

 The AP English Literature course and exam ask students to engage meaningfully with literature spanning centuries, genres, and voices.
 Our workshop will tackle creating a vibrant class and preparing your students for the test.
 Participants can expect hands-on and relevant work that will enhance what they are already doing.
 Participants will share texts, lesson plans, assignments, and prompts that have worked in the past to strengthen course syllabi and to tweak the day-to-day activities.
-Our course will also strive to strike a balance between giving the canon its due but also bringing in newer, fresher material to engage students.
+Our course will also strive to balance giving the canon it is due and bringing in newer, fresher material to engage students.
 We will also examine the role of supplementary texts and the possibilities with literary theory when appropriate.
-When we look at the AP Lit exam, we will review multiple choice teaching strategies, essay prompt analysis, strong writing criteria, and rubric creation.
+When we look at the AP Lit exam, we will review multiple choice teaching strategies, essay prompt analysis, robust writing criteria, and rubric creation.
 With recent changes to the AP exam and course description, we will review the new writing rubrics and discuss syllabus suggestions.
 Participants will leave reflecting on their students, school, and class and having worked to bring exciting and challenging material to school in the fall.

 Ed.
 626 - ENVIRONMENTAL SCIENCE

 Much of the week will be spent in the field and the lab so that participants leave with many hands-on activities to facilitate student learning and develop critical analysis and problem-solving abilities, fundamental skills necessary for this course.
 Through designing experiments, engaging in inquiry-based activities, and collecting data in the field, students will understand how the process of science works.
-Hands-on activities rather than lectures are the emphasis, and workshop activities will focus on resources available in every community; cemeteries, power plants, fields, forests, ponds, and school campuses are all rich resources for inquiry-based projects.
+Hands-on activities rather than lectures are the emphasis, and workshop activities will focus on resources available in every community; cemeteries, power plants, fields, forests, ponds, and school campuses are rich resources for inquiry-based projects.

 Significant time will be spent analyzing and scoring student examples of free response questions and learning to navigate AP Classroom effectively.
 This course is appropriate for both new and experienced AP teachers.